top of page

 Desert Garden Maintenance Ideas for March

-Spring is also when you can find local garden tours.
-Take advantage to get ideas for your own garden and see plants you might not have thought about before.
+Spring is also the season for local garden tours, which are a perfect opportunity to gather fresh ideas and discover plants you might not have considered before.

-If we've had winter rain, the wildflowers are blooming!
+If we've had a good fall and winter rain, the wildflowers should be in full bloom—another beautiful sight!

 Topics covered: Planting, Pruning, Flowering, Vegetables, Irrigation, Pests, Weeds, and Fertilizer